How to install Microsoft SQL 2012 R2

 • On the next screen, Distributed Replay Controller, ensure set as below and click next.

-• On the next screen, Distributed Replay Client, ensure set as below and click next.
+• On the next screen, Distributed Replay Client, ensure it is set as below and click next.

 • On the next screen, Error Reporting, ensure the tick box is blank and click next.